Worried about money?

 Option 5 - Hardship payment

-If you have been sanctioned, you may be able to request a hardship payment from the Jobcentre.
+If you have no money because of a sanction, you may be able to request a hardship payment from the Jobcentre.
 Hardship payments are not always paid immediately, and they’re not available to everyone.
 Hardship payments of Universal Credit need to be paid back (a loan), but hardship payments of Job Seekers Allowance or Employment Support Allowance do not (not a loan).

 Option 6 - Challenge a decision